 Back pain is usually uncomplicated in nature, even if the pain is severe, and most episodes resolve quickly with the correct advice and treatment.

-But there are different types of back pain and it is always important to identify the type you have so the appropriate treatment can be selected.
+But there are different types of pain and it is always important to identify the type you have so the appropriate back pain treatment can be selected.